cab-games/Chrome-Dino-Runner/README.md

 <br>
 Parts of this code are copyright © 2014 The Chromium Authors.
 All rights reserved.
 <br>
-Extracted from the Chromium source code and edited by @CCreativeCND.
+Extracted from the Chromium source code.
 <br>
 ![Screenshot](assets/screenshot.gif)
 <br>
-Play the game online at https://github.calum.gq/Chrome-Dino-Runner/.
+Play the game online at https://caburum.ga/Chrome-Dino-Runner/.